panva/node-oidc-provider/recipes/redirect_uri_wildcards.md

             const { hostname, href } = new URL(redirectUri);

             if (href.split('*').length !== 2) {
-              throw new InvalidClientMetadata('redirect_uris with a wildcard may only contain a single one');
+              throw new errors.InvalidClientMetadata('redirect_uris with a wildcard may only contain a single one');
             }

             if (!hostname.includes('*')) {
-              throw new InvalidClientMetadata('redirect_uris may only have a wildcard in the hostname');
+              throw new errors.InvalidClientMetadata('redirect_uris may only have a wildcard in the hostname');
             }

             const test = hostname.replace('*', 'test');

             // checks that the wildcard is for a full subdomain e.g. *.panva.cz, not *suffix.panva.cz if (!wildcard(hostname, test)) {
-              throw new InvalidClientMetadata('redirect_uris with a wildcard must only match the whole subdomain');
+              throw new errors.InvalidClientMetadata('redirect_uris with a wildcard must only match the whole subdomain');
             }

             if (!psl.get(hostname.split('*.')[1])) {
-              throw new InvalidClientMetadata('redirect_uris with a wildcard must not match an eTLD+1 of a known public suffix domain');
+              throw new errors.InvalidClientMetadata('redirect_uris with a wildcard must not match an eTLD+1 of a known public suffix domain');
             }
           }
         }